GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.sidepanel-open/README.md

 1. Navigate to [google.com](http://www.google.com/).
 2. Scroll to the very bottom of the page.
 3. Click on the "Open side panel" button.

+## Running this extension

+1. Clone this repository.
+2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
+3. Select and open the extension from the extensions menu.
+4. To test the extension, click on 'Sample minute' to set an alarm of 1 minute, post which a notification appears in the system tray.